 Name the profile and provide a description.
 Add stereotypes by clicking New Stereotype.
-You can delete stereotypes and profiles by clicking in their respective menus.
+You can delete stereotypes and profiles by clicking the button in their respective menus.

 Save the profile.
 The file name is the same as the profile name.

-Select a stereotype in a profile to define:
+Select a stereotype in a profile to define it:

-Name — The name of the component type, for example,
+Name — The name of the stereotype, for example,

-Icon — Icon to be shown on the model element.
+Icon — Icon to be shown on the model element with color, if applicable.

 Base stereotype — Other stereotype on which this stereotype is based.
 This can be empty.